-My understudying of what the biblical theology is and how it is related to the other disciplines has tremendously developed by reading Enns’ book, The Moody Handbook of Theology.
+My understanding of what biblical theology is and how it is related to the other disciplines has tremendously developed by reading Enns’ book, The Moody Handbook of Theology.
 The book will help you regarding the role that biblical theology played and continues to play in the overall theological development throughout the century leading to our present time.
 I encourage you to read Enns’ book.
-The following list of points come from the first chapter of his book regarding biblical theology:
+The following list of points come from the first chapter of The Moody Handbook of Theology:

 - It is a “branch of theological science which deals systematically with the historically conditioned progress of the self-revelation of God as deposited in the Bible.”

 - It is “exegetical in nature, drawing its material from the Bible as opposed to a philosophical understanding of theology.”

 - “It stresses the historical circumstances in which doctrines were propounded.”
 So, it investigates “the periods of history in which God has revealed Himself, or the doctrinal emphases of the different biblical writers as set forth in a systematic fashion.”

 - “It examines the theology within a given period of history (as in Noahic or Abrahamic eras) or of an individual writer (as Pauline or Johannine writings).”

 - While it was presented in a systematized form, it is “distinct from systematic theology that assimilates truth from the entire Bible and from outside the Scriptures in systematizing biblical doctrine.”